Pine cone crafts are perfect for fall! Make pine cone decorations or just have a great time crafting with your kids.

 If you are making your projects with kids, you can even use school glue.
 Just make sure anything you use with kids is acrylic and waterbased.

-Now that you’ve got all the info, it’s time for you to check out the pine cone craft ideas!
+Now that you’ve got all the info, it’s time for you to check out the projects!
 Just scroll down to see them.

 When winter is on its way, it's time to bust out the skis!
 That's exactly what this downhill snowman decided to do.
 You can easily make him - plus you probably have most of the items to make it around your house already.